Minnesota House and Senate compromise leads to health care investments

 - Additional medical education funding that will help train more pediatric residents and fellows

 - More than $40 million investment in our mental health system — a long-overdue and much-needed investment for Minnesota children and families

 - Funding for evidence-based home visiting programs that will help children ages 0-2 receive the best possible start in life

 So, despite the difficulty of reaching a compromise, the House and Senate passed — and the governor signed — a bill that most in the health and human services committee probably would give a “B-” grade; not a bad way to end the year.

 For others, though, they’re heading into “summer school” (special session) largely due to the governor’s veto of the education bill.
 Legislators and the governor will have until July 1 to reach an agreement to avoid a partial state shutdown.
 The good news is that these are hardworking people who care about our state and have no interest in getting an “F” from the people of Minnesota.

-Kelly Wolfe is public policy director at Children’s Hospitals and Clinics of Minnesota.
+Kelly Wolfe is public policy director at Children’s Minnesota.